 - 4.11.f.
-The program must ensure that the educational program for each fellow is allocated with a maximum of six months of elective time consistent with the program aims, and at the discretion of the program director.
+Fellows who have a religious or moral objection may opt out of and must not be required to perform pregnancy termination.
 (Core) - 4.12.
 Curriculum Organization and Fellow Experiences Pain Management The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
 (Core)